axeltlarsson/listan/README.md

 A custom protocol is used.
 It is based on the idea of the client sending `Action`s and the server responding with `Response`s and relaying the `Action`s to other clients.
 More details can be found in [`Message.scala`](./app/services/Message.scala).

-## Installing
-Releases for debian are created with `sbt debian:packageBin`.
-The resulting .deb file is found in `target/listan-server_x.x.x`.
-These .deb files are also published under "Releases" on GitHub.

-The only dependency required is Java 8 or later, but unfortunately it is not trivial to encode this requirement in the .deb in a satisfactory manner; it it was you would not have needed to install Java manually.

-Use `dpkg -i listan-server_x.x.x.deb` to install.
-Currently an upstart script is used and you need to somehow provide the required environment variables to the process.
-In theory, this could be done in `/etc/default/listan-server`, unfortunately though that does not work for some reason.
-So the easiest solution is to edit the generated upstart configuration file in `/etc/init/listan-server`.

-### Docker
-`sbt dist`

-Make `DB_PASSWORD` and `CRYPTO_SECRET` available to the shell before continuing:

-Then: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`